Ganapathivarma07/LRS-Migration-AzureSQLMI/README.md

-# Tutorial: Migrate SQL Server to Azure SQL Managed Instance using Log Replay Service (Preview) (Under Construction)
+# Tutorial: Migrate SQL Server to Azure SQL Managed Instance using Log Replay Service (Preview)

 This template allows you to create a SQL Server instance on Virtual Machine which acts as a source for migration and a Azure SQL Managed instance inside a new virtual network.
 Storage account is already provisioned which is required to copy and transfer SQL Server backups between source and target.